The APNA Ethics Program is based on the bylaws of the association, established in 1993. This is the section of the by laws concerning Ethics:

 Section 5.
 Censure (Warning) or Expulsion – Members of the Association may be censured or expelled for cause.
 Sufficient cause for such censure or expulsion from membership shall be a violation of these bylaws, any rule or practice duly adopted by the Association, or any other conduct prejudicial to the interests of the Association.
 Censure or expulsion shall be by the affirmative action of the majority of the Board of Directors.
 The Board of Directors shall have such authority and power as may be necessary to adopt rules and policies relative to the procedures to be followed to implement this section of the bylaws.

-Anyone who has reason to believe and evidence to prove that a member agency is conducting business in a manner contrary to the Standards of the Association can register a complaint with the Ethics Committee.
-The APNA process for handling complaints is modeled after the Better Business Bureau (BBB) process.
-The Better Business Bureau conducts the complete process on line and is able to be viewed by anyone.
+Anyone who has reason to believe and evidence to prove that a Member (Individual, Agency or Sponsor) is conducting business in a manner contrary to the Standards and Core Values of the Association can register a complaint with the Ethics Committee.

 APNA maintains confidential files of all correspondence relating to the complaint.
 Only the parties involved and the Board of Directors are privy to the information.
-If a complaint is investigated by the Ethics Committee and does not result in any action being taken, the Ethics Committee submits that report at the next regular Board Meeting and the report is entered into the meeting notes.
-Minutes from APNA Board Meeting can be viewed by current board members only.
+If a complaint is investigated by the Ethics Committee, including the dismissal of a complaint, the Ethics Chair person or Committee will report at the next regular Board Meeting; the complaint, and resulting action, will be added into the minutes.
+Minutes from APNA Board Meeting can be viewed by board members only.
 Emails or parts of e-mails received during the ethics investigation may be forwarded to the involved parties at the discretion of the Ethics Committee.

 Listed below are some, but not all, of the possible reasons to submit a complaint to the Ethics Committee.